Katniss Everdeen: Catching Fire

 Katniss and Peeta go on the Victory Tour, which is a visit to each district by the winners, strategically placed between each Hunger Games.
 Katniss becomes aware uprisings are erupting.
-In addition, the nation's leader, President Snow, is making Katniss convince the nation she is really in love with Peeta and that her suicide pact was an act of love rather than defiance, to quell dissent.
-Gale has been presented to the nation as her cousin, but President Snow implies his knowledge that Katniss has feelings for him and threatens to have him killed to gain leverage.
+President Snow asks Katniss to convince the nation she is really in love with Peeta to quell dissent.
 To save her family and friends, Katniss agrees to follow the Capitol's agenda.

-Peeta does the same when he realizes what is at stake.
-Peeta even proposes marriage to her, and she accepts, but even at that point, President Snow conveys to her that her actions are insufficient.
+Peeta proposes marriage to her, and she accepts, but even at that point, President Snow conveys to her that her actions are insufficient.
 Katniss comes to realize the rebellion in the districts is not within her power to suppress, making it impossible for her to satisfy President Snow's demands.
 Katniss is also confused as to the nature of her feelings for both Gale and Peeta, both of which are complicated by her fears for the future and her unwillingness to have children who themselves could be subjected to the Hunger Games.
-When the Quarter Quell—a special Hunger Games that takes place every 25 years and has a special set of rules—is announced, it is proclaimed that all of the current year's tributes will be selected from the pool of previous Hunger Games victors.
+When the Quarter Quell is announced, it is proclaimed that all of the current year's tributes will be selected from the pool of previous Hunger Games victors.
 District 12 has only three living victors: Katniss, Peeta, and Haymitch, who won the 50th Games and successfully mentored Katniss the year before.
 As Katniss is the only living female victor in District 12, she is the only possible female tribute, and Peeta volunteers to take Haymitch's place when Haymitch is selected.
 Katniss and Peeta return to the arena, working closely to survive and forming alliances and close friendships in the process, particularly with Finnick Odair, who resuscitated Peeta in the arena.
 During this time Katniss begins to realize she has feelings for Peeta.

 Katniss is taken from the arena and discovers the tributes of many districts, including her ally Finnick Odair, had coordinated an escape plan and used a stolen hovercraft to fly to District 13, which was not destroyed as the Capitol had claimed.
 However, during the escape, Peeta and Johanna are captured by the Capitol and afterward, Gale informs Katniss District 12 was bombed and destroyed but that her family is safe.